 Many campaigns don’t fund on the on the first try only to smash their goal the second time.

-Yes, they’ve completely screwed up their reward fulfillment at this point, but their crowdfunding campaign is still worth looking at.
+Yes, they’ve completely screwed up their reward fulfillment (here’s a whole guide on fulfillment to avoid just that) at this point, but their crowdfunding campaign is still worth looking at.

 Back to the point here.